 Even as the region shuddered, the Zeiglers carried on with their plans to build a life.
 They had met on a blind date and quickly warmed to each other.

 “I dated guys, but not like him,” Ms. Moore recalled recently.
 “He kept saying, ‘You’re my soulmate,’ and I said, ‘I think you’re mine, too.’ ”

 By Sept.
 27, 1977, the couple had two boys and a girl, and had just signed bank papers to buy four milk trucks for a new business venture.

 That same day, Zeigler had been out on a milk run.
 This time, he wouldn’t return.
-His bloodied body was found in the cab of his tanker — shot twice in the head.
+His bloodied body was found in the cab of his tanker — shot twice in the head, his wallet empty.

 Robert Amann was the first police officer at the scene on Warrendale Bayne Road in Marshall.
 It was his first homicide — and Zeigler would become the first known Surratt victim in the county.

 Walking up, Mr. Amann saw the blood.
 It streamed from under the driver’s door, stained the step leading to the cab.
 The windows were up, the doors locked.

 “Murders didn’t happen in Marshall,” Mr. Amann recalled.

 But three days later, Mr. Amann would head to another homicide scene in the quiet township, this time with two victims: Joseph Weinman and his wife, Katherine.

 It would take months before police focused on Surratt as the culprit — in those murders and many others.
 For nearly a year, the long-haul trucker carved a bloody path through at least four states, zigzagging between Pennsylvania and Ohio before surfacing in South Carolina and finally emerging in Florida for a final spasm of violence.